CigarsSmoker/Clone/Examples-of-useful-ruleset.md

     youtube.com plus.googleapis.com frame allow
     youtube.com ytimg.com * allow

-Even if you blocked all things Google in the global scope, Youtube will work just find with these rules.
+Even if you blocked all things Google in the global scope, Youtube will work just fine with these rules.

 #### Twitch TV